1/3

 The BACP definition of counselling/psychotherapy states: "Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change and/or enhance their wellbeing."

-In the media lately we've seen pleas from sports personalities, celebrities, and even members of the Royal Family, for deeper understanding and compassion around mental health issues.
-In the increasingly stressful world we all live in there are many things that can throw us temporarily off balance.
+In the increasingly stressful world we all live in there are so many things that can throw us off balance.
 One in four people will experience depression or anxiety and this can have a knock on negative effect on our physical heath as well.
 The importance of looking after mental health is greater than ever.

-Further useful information about counselling, as well as details of qualified and vetted counsellors in your area, can be found on www.bacp.co.uk and on www.counselling-directory.org.uk .
-The organisation Mind also offer excellent advice and mental health support www.mind.org.uk
+Further information about counselling, as well as details of qualified and vetted counsellors in your area, can be found on www.bacp.co.uk and on www.counselling-directory.org.uk .
+Mind also offer excellent advice and mental health support www.mind.org.uk

 PAPYRUS operates HOPELINEUK, a suicide prevention helpline staffed by professionals trained in ASIST (Applied Suicide Intervention Skills Training).